MaksymSemenykhin/code-example-13.07.2023/README.md

     ```
 ## Continuous Integration

 The project uses GitHub Actions for continuous integration.
-Upon each push to the `master` branch or when a Pull Request is made to the `master` branch, the workflow is triggered.
+Upon each push to the `master|main` branch or when a Pull Request is made to the `master|main` branch, the workflow is triggered.
 The workflow installs all necessary dependencies and runs PHPStan for static code analysis.

 You can find the configuration for the workflow in the `.github/workflows` directory of the project.
 For more information on GitHub Actions, please refer to the [official GitHub Actions documentation](https://docs.github.com/en/actions).